llvm/circt/docs/RationaleHW.md

-"instantiation time" optimizations and code generation, further enables the "IR compression" benefits of using instances in the first place, and enables the generation of parameters in generated Verilog (which can increase the percieved readability of the generated code).
+"instantiation time" optimizations and code generation, further enables the "IR compression" benefits of using instances in the first place, and enables the generation of parameters in generated Verilog (which can increase the perceived readability of the generated code).

 Parameters are declared on modules (including generated and external ones) with angle brackets: each parameter has a name and type, and can optionally